MohammadrezaDindarloo/mohammadrezadindarloo.github.io/index.md

     </div>

   <div class="unit whole news-item">
-    <strong>September, 2022</strong> - The 10th International Conference on Robotics and Mechatronics (ICRoM) was held at <a href="https://en.kntu.ac.ir/">K.N.
+    <strong>October, 2022</strong> - The 10th International Conference on Robotics and Mechatronics (ICRoM) was held at <a href="https://en.kntu.ac.ir/">K.N.
 Toosi University of Technology</a>, and I had the pleasure of being on the student committee for the event.
   </div>
   <div class="unit whole news-item">
   <div class="unit half news-item">